permitio/permit-cli/README.md

 - `pdp` - a collection of commands to work with Permit's Policy Decision Point (PDP)
   - `run` - print a docker command to run your Permit PDP
   - `check` - perform an authorization check against the PDP
+  - `stats` - view statistics about your PDP's performance and usage
 - `env` - a collection of commands to manage Permit policy environments
   - `copy` - copy a Permit environment with its policies to another environment
   - `member` - add and assign roles to members in Permit
   - `select` - select a different active Permit.io environment
   - `export` - export environment configurations to different formats
+  - `template` - manage environment templates in Permit.io
+    - `list` - list all available environment templates in your Permit.io account
+    - `apply` - apply an environment template to your current environment
 - `opa` - a collection of commands for better OPA experience
   - `policy` - print the available policies of an active OPA instance
 - `gitops create github` - configure Permit environment to use [GitOps flow](https://docs.permit.io/integrations/gitops/overview/)
+- `api` - direct access to Permit.io's API functionality
+  - `users` - manage users in your Permit.io account
+    - `list` - list all users in your Permit.io account
+    - `assign` - assign a user to a specific role in your Permit.io account
+    - `unassign` - remove a role assignment from a user in your Permit.io account

 ---